captain-redbeard/mvc-skeleton/README.md

 ### Config
 Config files are set in a PHP file returning an array.
 Sub arrays are accessed with a **.** for separation as seen below (up to four levels).
+Config files can be created under the Config directory to be automatically loaded into the Config array.

 ##### Get config from controller
 ```